ideonate/cdsdashboards/docs/chapters/setup/docker.rst

-If you are using The Littlest JupyterHub, you can copy any new settings into a new file called /opt/tljh/config/jupyterhub_config.d/cdsdashboards_config.py, although ideally you would set allow_named_servers and the DockerSpawner settings through tljh-config (but that doesn't matter if you're just trying it out).
+If you are using The Littlest JupyterHub, you can copy any new settings into a new file called /opt/tljh/config/jupyterhub_config.d/cdsdashboards_config.py.

 .. _docker_singleuser_image:

 Docker Image Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The image you use for the single-user server should have `Voila <https://voila.readthedocs.io/en/stable/>`__ and
+The image you use for the single-user server should have
-`jhsingle-native-proxy <https://github.com/ideonate/jhsingle-native-proxy>`__ installed, plus a second 'entrypoint' at
+`jhsingle-native-proxy <https://github.com/ideonate/jhsingle-native-proxy>`__ installed plus any other helper scripts required.
+These
-/opt/conda/bin/voila-entrypoint.sh to run the Voila server.
+are fairly small, so the easiest thing is to :code:`pip install cdsdashboards[user]` or :code:`conda install -c conda-forge cdsdashboards-singleuser`

-For Streamlit dashboards, you need a /opt/conda/bin/streamlit-entrypoint.sh
+to install every ContainDS Dashboards component.

-For Plotly Dash dashboards, you need a /opt/conda/bin/plotlydash-entrypoint.sh
+It also needs Voila, Streamlit, or whichever frameworks you want to use.

 Please see `docker-singleuser-images <https://github.com/ideonate/cdsdashboards/tree/master/docker-images/singleuser-example>`__ for an example,
 or use the ones created for you already: